 The Vermont Yankee Chemistry Department conducts the radiological environmental monitoring program and collects all airborne, terrestrial and ground water samples.
 VYNPS maintains a contract with Normandeau Associates to collect all fish, river water and river sediment samples.
-In 2013, analytical measurements of environmental samples were performed at the Entergy Nuclear J. A. Fitzpatrick Environmental Laboratory in Oswego, New York and Teledyne Brown Engineering Laboratory in Knoxville Tennessee.
+In 2014, analytical measurements of environmental samples were performed at Teledyne Brown Engineering Laboratory in Knoxville Tennessee.
 TLD badges are posted and retrieved by the Vermont Yankee Chemistry Department, and were analyzed by Environmental Dosimetry Company in Sterling Massachusetts.